mithi/react-philosophies/README.md

 ## 2.2 If you need a banana, pass the banana, not the gorilla and the entire jungle
 >  You wanted a banana but what you got was a gorilla holding the banana and the entire jungle. - Joe Armstrong, creator of Erlang

 Try to pass primitives (`boolean`, `string`, `number` etc), instead of passing objects most of the time to avoid falling into this trap.
-Passing primitives is also a good idea because if you want to use `React.memo` for optimization.
+(Passing primitives is also a good idea because if you want to use `React.memo` for optimization.)

-A component should just know enough to do its job and NOTHING MORE.
+A component should just know enough to do its job and nothing more.
 As much as possible, components should be able to collaborate with others without knowing what they are and what they do.
+The idea behind this is that when we do this, the components will be loosely coupled.
+Loose coupling means that the degree of dependency between two components is low, which will make it easier to change, replace, or remove components without affecting other components.
+See also [stackoverflow:2832017](https://stackoverflow.com/questions/2832017/what-is-the-difference-between-loose-coupling-and-tight-coupling-in-the-object-o)

 ### 🙈 Example
 Create a `UserCard` component that displays a `Summary` and `SeeMore` components.
 The `SeeMore` component includes presenting the age and bio of the user.
 There must be button to toggle between showing and hiding the age and bio on of the user.

 The `Summary` component that displays the profile picture of the user and also his /her `title`, `firstName` and `lastName` (e.g. `Mr Vincenzo Cassano`) and a picture.
 Clicking this `displayName` should take you to the user's personal site.
 The `Summary` component may also have other functionalities like randomly  changing the font, size of the image, and background color whenever this component is clicked (The "random styling" feature).